Bomberman Jetters (video game): Plot

-Mujoe and the Hige Hige Bandits, tired of White Bomber repeatedly stopping their plans for galactic conquest, enact a plan to crash the Dark Star, Mujoe's artificial comet, into the surface of Planet Bomber, which would obliterate the planet and everyone on it.
-With only 24 hours until the comet reaches the surface, White Bomber and MAX are sent out to deactivate the huge engines propelling the comet through space to prevent Planet Bomber's destruction.
+Mujoe and the Hige Hige Bandits, tired of White Bomber repeatedly stopping their plans for galactic conquest, enact a plan to destroy Planet Bomber and its inhabitants by crashing the Dark Star, Mujoe's artificial comet, into its surface.
+With only 24 hours until impact, White Bomber and MAX travel to the Dark Star to deactivate the engines propelling the comet and prevent Planet Bomber's destruction.

 Gameplay

 Normal Mode

 Gameplay is similar to the previous title, Bomberman Generation.
 Players control White Bomber and explore 3D environments, using different types of elemental Attribute Bombs to defeat enemies, solve puzzles and progress to the end of the stage.
 Players who fully explore each stage will often be rewarded with bonus collectibles such as health upgrades, new characters for use in multiplayer battles, and Charabom partners that augment White Bomber's abilities.
 Up to twelve different Charaboms can be found in Jetters, though their acquisition and usage is different than in Generation.
 Instead of Pokémon-style battles to acquire them, they are either hidden in certain levels or must be rescued from enemies.
 New to Jetters is a Charabom evolution system.
 By collecting food, Charaboms can evolve, changing their appearance and further improving their abilities.
 Some Charaboms are required to progress through a stage or collect hidden items.

 In addition to White Bomber, Jetters also adds a second playable character, Max, whom players can switch to at any time during gameplay.
 While Max cannot use Charaboms like White Bomber, his Hyper Plasma Bomb can destroy certain walls and eliminate all on-screen enemies, making it helpful against some bosses.
 While Generation featured non-linear progression, allowing players to attempt stages in any order, Jetters features sequential stage progression.